Credit Suisse impasse makes Deutsche’s look easy

-LONDON, June 17 (Reuters Breakingviews) - Credit Suisse’s (CSGN.S) crisis is not as existential as Deutsche Bank’s (DBKGn.DE) a few years back.
+LONDON (Reuters Breakingviews) - Credit Suisse’s crisis is not as existential as Deutsche Bank’s a few years back.
 On one key question, however, new Chair António Horta-Osório faces a sharper tradeoff.
 It will require him to choose between strategic logic and current returns.

 Horta-Osório still has a problem.
 Deutsche righted itself under Chief Executive Christian Sewing by ditching strategically superfluous units like equities trading and focusing on strengths like making markets in European bonds and foreign exchange.
 Those businesses also fit well with the needs of its core German corporate clients.